fjahr/cisa-research/resources.md

 This page contains resources on CISA that were considered valuable input for this website and may also be interesting content for anyone else interested in getting up to speed.
-However, keep in mind that some of the information may have been superseeded by newer research.
+However, keep in mind that some of the information linked here may have been superseeded by newer research already.

 ### Write-ups/Mailing list